 Eggplant Caponata can have many uses.
 It's a great accompaniment to an antipasto platter or a topping for bruschetta.
 Toss it with fresh pasta and you have a delicious meal.

 There are numerous versions of caponata out there.
 Some use raisins, hard boiled eggs, or pine nuts.
-Here, I'll show you my favorite caponata recipe, which includes kalamata olives, jarred roasted red bell peppers, and capers.
-For another tasty side dish, be sure to try this Farro Salad Recipe or this Italian Roasted Vegetable dish!
-And, if you love eggplant, be sure to try this Eggplant Parmesan Sandwich recipe!
+Here, I’ll show you my favorite caponata recipe, which includes kalamata olives, jarred roasted red bell peppers, and capers.

 What is Eggplant Caponata?